 It is useful to know that you can pour oil in the Križna Port, which is an integral part of the town of Hvar, as well as Vrboska, located on the opposite northern side of the island.

 The latter is much more convenient since Križna Port is characterized by less depth and narrow manoeuvring space for docking.

-The island of Hvar, one of Croatia’s most beautiful pearls, is waiting patiently for you to discover it and it is up to you to decide what part will become your dream spot!
+The island of Hvar, one of Croatia’s most beautiful pearls, is waiting patiently for you to discover it on your sailboat cruising and it is up to you to decide what part will become your dream spot!